Spandana-N-S/Bank-Customer-Churn-Analysis-Power-BI-Project-/README.md

 The visualization shows 4,765 customers with an account balance ranging from 100k to 200k but a churn rate of 25% while customers with an account balance above 200k have a churn rate of 55.9% which is quite alarming and should be looked at.
 Product 2 has the lowest churn rate (7.6%) which is very impressive while Product 3 has the highest churn rate with 82.7%.
 Management should have a close look at this product in comparison to product 2 which has the lowest churn rate and come up with a customer retention strategy for this product

+Conclusion and Recommendation:

+1) Address Geographical Disparities: a.Germany: The significantly higher churn rate suggests a need for targeted interventions in Germany.
+Consider localized strategies, such as tailored customer service initiatives or special offers to improve customer retention in this region. b.Spain and France: Although these countries have lower churn rates compared to Germany, they still warrant attention.
+Implementing best practices from Germany might help further reduce churn in these regions.

+2) Focus on Female Customers:
+Develop strategies specifically aimed at reducing churn among female customers.
+This could include personalized communication, women-centric product features, or tailored promotions.

+3) Analyze Product 1:
+Product 1, which has the highest churn rate, should be reviewed to identify potential issues.
+Consider customer feedback and performance metrics to make necessary improvements or introduce new features to enhance customer satisfaction.

+4) Target Age Groups and Account Balances: a.Age 51 - 60: Implement retention strategies such as loyalty programs or personalized offers to engage this age group more effectively. b.Account Balance 1K - 10K: For customers with this balance range, consider introducing incentives or personalized financial advice to improve retention.

+5) Improve Services for Low Credit Scores:
+Credit Score <= 400: This segment has a 100% churn rate, indicating significant dissatisfaction.
+Evaluate the reasons for high churn rates among low credit score customers and consider financial education programs, credit score improvement services, or alternative products to meet their needs.